-a) When a current product brand X is not performing well.

-b) When the current product brand X is nearing depletion.

-c) When another brand Y seems superior to the one currently owned, X.
+- a) When a current product brand X is not performing well. - b) When the current product brand X is nearing depletion. - c) When another brand Y seems superior to the one currently owned, X.

-b) Pre-purchase information search: After a need is recognized, the consumer goes for an information search, so as to be able to make the right purchase decision.
+2. Pre-purchase information search:

+After a need is recognized, the consumer goes for an information search, so as to be able to make the right purchase decision.
 He gathers information about the:

-(i) product category and the variations
+- (i) product category and the variations

-(ii) various alternatives
+- (ii) various alternatives

-(iii) various brands.
+- (iii) various brands.

-The amount of information a consumer will gather depends on the following: i) the consumer: demographics (age, gender, education), psychographics (learning, attitudes, involvement, personality type)
+The amount of information a consumer will gather depends on the following:

-ii) product category: differentiation and alternative brands available, risk, price, social visibility and acceptance of the product.

-iii) situation: time available at hand, first time purchase, quantity of information required, availability of information.
+- i) The consumer: demographics (age, gender, education), psychographics (learning, attitudes, involvement, personality type) - ii) Product category: differentiation and alternative brands available, risk, price, social visibility and acceptance of the product. - Situation: time available at hand, first time purchase, quantity of information required, availability of information.